Introducing Archaeology, Third Edition

-Now in its third edition, Introducing Archaeology continues to be a thoughtful and engaging textbook for introductory-level students.
-Covering traditional fixtures of archaeology, such as methods and prehistory, the new edition opens up the greater conversation of feminist archaeology and the current state of archaeology, discussing issues of sexual harassment and abuse, inclusion, and the lack of diverse voices in the field.
+Now in its third edition, Introducing Archaeology continues to be a lively and approachable textbook for introductory-level students.
+Covering traditional elements of archaeology, including methods and prehistory, the new edition also opens up greater conversations about the current state of archaeology, discussing issues of representation, inclusion, and diversity in the field.
+The authors highlight recent developments in digital and public archaeology, as well as the social and political contexts of doing archaeological fieldwork.
+A new prologue challenges common misconceptions about archaeology portrayed by mainstream media.
+The result is a book that encourages students to critically examine the present by investigating the archaeological past.

 - World Rights

-Author InformationRobert J. Muckle is a professor in the Department of Anthropology at Capilano University.
+Author InformationRobert J. Muckle is a professor of anthropology at Capilano University.

-Stacey L. Camp is an associate professor in the Department of Anthropology and the Director of the Michigan State University Campus Archaeology Program.
+Stacey L. Camp is an associate professor of anthropology and director of the Campus Archaeology Program at Michigan State University.

 Table of contents